 TESTIMONY "I commend the planning process and would like to stress the need for partners to scale-up efforts to address development challenges.
 Spatial planning is an important tool which has been embraced by the County Government to guide investments in the region, and we should enhance partnerships to strengthen the county's spatial planning function."
-Mr. Josephat K. Nanok Governor of Turkana County FOR FURTHER INFORMATION Support to Kalobeyei New Settlement in Kenya COVID-19 in Vulnerable Contexts: Spatial Profiling for Adaptive Responses in Kakuma-Kalobeyei UN-Habitat initiates measures on COVID-19 response in Kenya's two refugee settlements
+Mr. Josephat K. Nanok Governor of Turkana County FOR FURTHER INFORMATION Support to Kalobeyei New Settlement in Kenya COVID-19 in Vulnerable Contexts: Spatial Profiling for Adaptive Responses in Kakuma-Kalobeyei UN-Habitat initiates measures on Covid-19 response in Kenya's two refugee settlements UN-Habitat web page: Planning for Humanitarian-Development Practice: Connecting Normative to Operations Post World Refugee Day celebrations - planning sustainable and inclusive settlements for all UN-Habitat plans Sustainable Settlement for Hosts and Refugees in Kakuma-Kalobeyei UN-Habitat organizes a discussion on economic connectivity urbanization refugees and migration Japan donates USD 15 million to support refugees and the host community in Kenya's Turkana county Body temperature measuring camera installed at community centre for integration of refugees and hosts UN-Habitat and Turkana County hold workshop to look at the future for Kenya's Kakuma and Kalobeyei UN-Habitat conducts socio economic surveys in Turkana West Kenya Supporting Planning for Integrated Refugee & Host Communities - Compiled Newsletter 2016 - Jan 2021 Urban Planning Responses in Post-Crisis Contexts

-Kalobeyei - UN-Habitat Advisory Development Plan Participatory Planning Process B.4.
+UN-Habitat organizes participatory public space planning workshop with host and refugees ©UN-Habitat/Bernard Heng B.4.
 Building participatory accountability systems for city policies